idptools/goose/README.md

 Once *create* has been imported, you can start making seqeunces and sequence variants!

-## Generating sequences with specified sequence parameters
+## Generating sequences with specified sequence properties

 The ``create.sequence()`` function lets you create sequences predicted to be disordered with various specified properties.
 With this function you must specify length (first arguement) and can also specify: 1. hydropathy, 2. fraction of charged residues (FCR), 3. net charge per residue (NCPR), and 4. kappa (charge asymmetry paramter where higher values mean greater charge asymmetry).
 You can also specify sigma, but if you specify sigma **you cannot specify other properties**.